MarsBased/handbook/guides/development/docker-guide.md

 Minio needs to be accessible both from the browser and from the containers.
 We need it from the browser in order to access files from pages (like images) and we need it from the container in order to upload files.

 However, there is no way to access Minio from both places using the same URL:
-* From the host we can access by using `localhost`: http://localhost:9000
+* From the host, we can access by using `localhost`: http://localhost:9000
-* From the container we can access by using the name of the container: http://minio:9000
+* From the container, we can access by using the name of the container: http://minio:9000

-In order to overcome this limitation we make use of the fact that from the container the IP `127.17.0.1` can be used to access the host.
+To overcome this limitation, we make use of the fact that from the container the IP `127.17.0.1` can be used to access the host.
 By setting up an alias on the host from this IP to localhost we can use the URL http://127.17.0.1:9000 from both the host and the container:
-* From the host it just maps to localhost, so it's the same as before.
+* From the host, it just maps to localhost, so it's the same as before.
-* From the container it maps to the host, and from there it accesses Minio through the exposed port.
+* From the container, it maps to the host, and from there it accesses Minio through the exposed port.